isomerpages/isomerpages-govtech/media/technews/_posts/2024-04-03-diygowhere-cuts-website-creation-time-by-over-50-percent.md

 But since then, the GoWhere team has been busy expanding the GoWhere suite of campaigns to help Singaporeans in aspects such as:

 - Giving easy access to financial support
-- Helping Singaporeans cope with the cost of living pressures
+- Helping Singaporeans support heartland merchants (with CDCVouchersGoWhere)
 - Helping Singaporeans stay active and connected to their community
 - Fostering resilience and preparedness